nfdi4plants/nfdi4plants.knowledgebase/src/content/docs/resources/v1/guides/git-troubleshooting.md

 ### Changing git config

 Editing the respective gitconfig is ideally done via command line (quick internet search helps).
-:bulb: One could edit the file (listed in `git config --list --show-origin`) via a text editor.
+💡 One could edit the file (listed in `git config --list --show-origin`) via a text editor.
 However, this is rather error-prone.

 #### Adapt user name and email